FISHWONGY/FISHWONGY.github.io/content/post/20240803_ghactions_gcp.md

 <u><b>Setup GitHub Actions</b></u>

+First of all, under the file `.gitignore`, we should add a line `gha-creds-*.json` to prevent any creds that generated via the actions process to be pushed to the code.

 At the root of your repository, create a `.github/workflows` folder and create a new yml file, e.g. `deploy-cloud-functions.yml`.

 After adding the following code to the yml file, whenever a pull request is merged to the main branch, the workflow will be triggered.